 My mother looked at him angry.

 ‘We have to go.
-Fluffy come.’
+Siem come.’
 She said as she grabbed my hand.

-From under the bed Fluffy appeared and followed us out of my apartment.
-Fluffy had never been this obedient.
+From under the bed Siem appeared and followed us out of my apartment.
+Siem had never been this obedient.
 He never listened to me and always did whatever he wanted.
 I looked back to see if the man followed us but he didn’t.

 ‘Mom, he is still in my apartment’.
 I said.

 We were standing in the elevator.
 She pushed the ground floor button and we waited for the door to close.
-Fluffy sat on the ground in between my mother and I with his back straight.
-When the door closed I faced my mother.
-‘Mom, tell me what’s going on’
+Siem sat on the ground in between my mother and I. When the door closed I faced my mother.
+‘Mom, tell me what’s going on’.

 She sighed ‘Everything will be alright, I will explain everything later.’
 She held my hand tighter.
 When the elevator door opened I looked into the mirror behind my mother.